kitfre/OCaml-Primes/README.md

 - primeFactors : returns a list of the prime factors of the input

 There are no dependencies for this library, enjoy!

+ToDo:
+- improve sieve method to Sieve of Atkins
+- implement a deterministic primality test if desired